pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/export-outputs/index.md

 Outputs:
   + use-docker-id-ref: "5efdabb5ba8b5111f1aabe42d7911a99df5c18c5592d2ff00f7dfeba3930a818"
 ```
-These exported values are incredibly useful when using Pulumi stacks
+These exported values are incredibly useful when using Pulumi stacks.

-Congratulations, you've now finished the introduction to Pulumi tutorial!
+Congratulations, you've now finished Pulumi Fundamentals!
+Head back to the main
+page and explore some other modules to understand more about Pulumi.